 MUGEN BIKE DONATED TO NEW TT GALLERY

-With the suspension of TT Zero from the racing schedule for the next few years, one of the leading competitors, Japanese firm Mugen were eager to ensure that the ground-breaking advances in electric technology achieved on the Isle of Man were not forgotten.
+With the suspension of TT Zero from the racing schedule, Japanese firm Mugen were eager to ensure that the advances in technology were not forgotten.

 To this end, they decided to present one of their machines from the 2019 campaign to Manx National Heritage, to form part of the forthcoming TT and Motorsport gallery at the Manx Museum.